Avoid greasy skin and acne with these top-notch scrubs for oily skin

 How to choose scrubs for oily skin?

 The best scrub for oily skin should be made with small particles or granules of fruits including apricots and walnuts.
 It should have active ingredients like salicylic acid, clay or activated charcoal that help in drawing out impurities from the skin deeply.
 The presence of other components like neem, green tea, coffee, oatmeal and tea tree also increases the efficacy of such scrubs.
-For instance, you can try the Avant Skincare Pro Salicylic Blemish and Imperfections Exfoliator (Buy it for SGD 93 on Look Fantastic) or Bioré Pore Unclogging Scrub (Buy it for SGD 19.99 on Shopee) for a deep and natural cleanse.
+For instance, you can try the Ole Henriksen Pore-Balance Facial Sauna Scrub (Buy it for HKD 230 on Sephora), Avant Skincare Pro Salicylic Blemish and Imperfections Exfoliator (Buy it for HKD 543 on Look Fantastic) or NIP+FAB Salicylic Fix Facial Scrub (Buy it for HKD 67.50 on Look Fantastic) for a deep and natural cleanse.

 Check out the best face scrubs for oily skin for a healthy radiance